bitlab-tech/sequence_analysis_security-study/5_k-mers_snp-call_tfhe/README.md

 ### Client-Side Workflow
 1. **Split the Query Sequence**:
    - The query sequence is split into k-mers using a sliding window approach.
-2. **Generate and Encrypt k-mer Hashes**:
+2. **Generate and Encrypt k-mer Encodings**:
-   - Each k-mer is hashed using a modified MurmurHash function and then encrypted using homomorphic encryption.
+   - Each k-mer is encoded into a binary representation and then encrypted using homomorphic encryption.
 3. **Send Encrypted Data**:
    - The encrypted k-mers and the encryption keys (server key) are sent to the server for comparison.